 4. Heart Chakra – Anahata Chakra

-Anahata or Heart Chakra is one of the most important and center of the 7 chakras.
-Anahata chakra is located on your Chest and it is where “Soul” resides.
+Anahata, or Heart Chakra, is one of the most important and the Center of the seven chakras.
+Anahata chakra is located on your Chest, where the “Soul” resides.

 - Colour: Green